7 Mistakes To Avoid When Hosting An Outdoor Wedding...

 I'm a realist, and the reality is that I live in the northeast where 7 outta 10 times, I'm betting on rain.
 As lovely as it to see my couples be overly optimistic with regards to the "it won't rain" bit, it is my job to bring them back to reality.
 Not to rain on anyone's parade (no pun intended), but unless you're in San Diego, California (and even then you should still always have a backup plan), then you should definitely take extra precautionary measures to make sure you're covered (again, no pun intended Haha!!) in the case of rain.
 So pay close attention to this tip, RENT A TENT.
 Even if you run the chance of not using it.
 We can then always rent it on standby (aka on an "as needed" basis).
 This basically means that you'll pay a fee for reserving the date of potential usage, and only pay the whole rental fee if you end up actually using it.
 This clause is required in all my outdoor event contracts.
 After all, it is always better to be safe than sorry.

 5.)
 Bathroom Blues

 What happens when your friend lends you their backyard to host your wedding and now 50 guests wanna use their bathroom...??
 Uh yeah...no one wants that!
 One thing many couples fail to consider is guests tracking in dirt & mud into the house or even worse, those gross icky public restrooms that come with public spaces (Hey...We all know the type).
-Here's a tip...Rent a restroom trailer, and no I'm not talking about your average port-a-potty (although you can certainly use that as well if you desire, however I advise against it).
+Here's a tip...Rent a restroom trailer, and no I'm not talking about your average port-a-potty (although you can certainly use that as well if you desire, however I would personally advise against it).
 I'm talking about an actual restroom in a trailer.
 They make 'em so nice that once you're inside you'll forget that you're even in a trailer!